burcakotlu/GLANET/docs/source/tutorial.rst

    GLANET User Defined Gene Set

-**You can find a demo video for User Defined Gene-set feature on youtube in the link below.**
+**You can find a demo screencast for User Defined Gene Set feature on youtube in the link below:**

 `<https://www.youtube.com/watch?v=Zf6l4ZJsgew&feature=youtu.be>`_